berberman/nvfetcher/README.md

 * `-l` (`--log`) - path to log file, where nvfetcher dumps the version changes

 Each *package* corresponds to a TOML table, whose name is encoded as table key;
-there are two pairs in each table:
+there are two fields and four optional git prefetch configuration in each table:
 * a nvchecker configuration, how to track version updates
   * `src.github = owner/repo` - the latest gituhb release
   * `src.pypi = pypi_name` - the latest pypi release